Forillon National Park / Cap Gaspe

 Day 3 in Forillon National Park | Hiking the Cap Gaspe Trail | July 2024

 Today was our first Canada Day that we’ve ever spent in Canada, as well as our last full day in Forillon National Park.
 Our only plans for today were to hike the Cap Gaspe Trail.
-The trail is five mile long and follows the Southern shoreline of the Forillon National Park peninsula all the way to the Easternmost point.
+The trail is five miles long and follows the Southern shoreline of the Forillon National Park peninsula all the way to the Easternmost point.
 While the trail was relatively easy, a wide gravel path that stays level until the last half-mile, there wasn’t a lot of shade so we didn’t expect Charlotte to want to finish the trail.
 With that in mind, we packed snacks for us and her, plenty of water, and set off on our hike.

 The trail started off more shaded, with occasional views of the sea to the South, but as the trees thinned out, the views expanded.
 We kept our focus on the sea, hoping to see a whale, or maybe some seals on the coast.
 No such luck here, though we saw several whale watching tours speed off towards the open sea.
 Still, we enjoyed the coastline views, seeing the peaks on the Perce peninsula in the distance, and the bright blue water.
 The road that we were walking goes from the trailhead all the way to the lighthouse at the point, but there is also a more narrow walking path (the final miles of the IAT/SIA) that goes along the road and goes closer to the coast.
 Walking the road is shorter though, and since we knew it was probably better for Charlotte, we stuck to that.